tommyd323/Data-Analytics-Portfolio/SQL_Layoffs/README.md

-# SQL Project – U.S. Company Layoffs
+# SQL Project – Corporate Layoffs

-This project uses SQL to clean and analyze a dataset of tech layoffs across the United States.
+This project uses SQL to clean and analyze a dataset of layoffs across the globe.
 The goal is to identify patterns by industry, location, and time.

 ## Data Cleaning Tasks
 - Removed duplicate records using `ROW_NUMBER()`